 Several comments pertaining to water supply were received in response to the NOP (Appendix A).
-These comments are included in Appendix B. The overall theme to the comments requested the City clearly define the amount of water needed for the project including surface water, recycled water and groundwater supplies and clearly show supply availability.
+These comments are included in Appendix B. These comments requested the City clearly define the amount of water needed for the project including surface water, recycled water and groundwater supplies and clearly show supply availability.
 The comments also requested the City address if there is a need for groundwater treatment facilities and define any groundwater facilities including how they would be funded.